Register

 Often we want to run a command we ran in the past.
 Shells support this.
 Pressing the up arrow will bring the last command you ran.
 Keeping pressing it will cycle through.

-) will search back for the last time you ran a command containing that text.
+Pressing Control+r and typing some text (like git) will search back for the last time you ran a command containing that text.
 Pressing Control+r again will go back to the command before that contained that text.

 Practice running previous commands (5 minutes)